amirTwenty8/guestbuddy_api_functions/TESTING.md

 25. **deleteClubCard** - Delete club cards with validation that they're not in use
 26. **createTableLayout** - Create table layouts from canvas objects with rotation support
 27. **updateTableLayout** - Update existing table layouts with partial field updates and rotation support
+28. **deleteTableLayout** - Delete table layouts with safety validation to prevent deletion of layouts in use

 ## Prerequisites